gg3502/Kingdom-Hearts-2-Final-Mix-PC-Debug-Menu/README.md

 This software is provided "as is", without warranty of any kind.
 Use at your own risk.

+This currently only works on the steam version of the game, the english version or international whatever you want to call it.

 This is a free, unofficial mod.
 Donations are optional and do not grant access, features, or support.